 Unlike allegedly unlucky black cats, all-white cats symbolize good luck and good fortune in cultures across the globe.

-In fact, the well-known Japanese Beckoning Cat (also known as Maneki Neko) is most often depicted as a white cat.
-Originating some time around 1870, these figurines are placed near the entrances of homes and businesses to bring in good luck.Continue to 8 of 9 below.
+The well-known Japanese Beckoning Cat (also known as Maneki Neko) is most often depicted as a white cat.
+Originating some time around 1870, these figurines are placed near the entrances of homes and businesses to bring in good luck.Continue to 7 of 10 below.

 Many White Cats Have Lived in the White House